1991 New Orleans Saints season

 The 1991 New Orleans Saints season was the team's 25th season in the National Football League.
 The Saints won their first-ever division title, and reached the postseason for the second consecutive year.
 However, they lost their playoff opener at home in the wild card round to their bitter division rival, the Atlanta Falcons, and would have to wait another nine years before winning their first playoff game in franchise history.

 The 1991 Saints had 48 defensive takeaways, tied for the most for any team in a single season in the 1990s.
 Statistics site Football Outsiders calculates that the 1991 Saints had the second-best defense in the NFL (behind the Philadelphia Eagles), and one of the top-ten defenses of all time, in terms of efficiency.
 This was also the first season where four linebackers from the same team made the pro bowl, which the Saints would do again the next season.
 Says Football Outsiders, The Saints were led by their linebackers, with Sam Mills, Vaughan Johnson, and Pat Swilling all making the Pro Bowl and Rickey Jackson being awesome without getting a trip to Hawaii.
 It wasn't really the easiest year to find space on the NFC Pro Bowl defense, was it?

 The season saw the adoption of the Cha-Ching slogan from a Rally's advertising campaign.

+After the season, Brian Forde and Kevin Haverdink retired.